cltl/Profiling/data_extraction/README.md

 1. We extract a TSV with data on all people with `create_people_tsv.py`.

-2. We create occupation slices of this data in 1. with the script `slice_by_occupation.py`.
+2. We create occupation slices of this data (the datasets: politician, lawyer, actor) with the script `slice_by_occupation.py`.

-3. The matching of the embeddings with the file in 1. is done in `other/extract_embeddings.py`.
+3. The matching of the embeddings with the file in 1. for the smaller datasets is done in `other/extract_embeddings.py`.
 Subsequently, we appended the embeddings to each row for the smaller datasets.

 4. In addition, we prepared data for a crowd experiment on American citizens.
-First we extract a list of Americans with `extract_list_of_americans.sh`, we store a value with values by running `infer_categories.py`, and then we create the TSV with `prepare_crowd_data.py` (an initial version of this script without the postprocessing can be found in `other/create_americans_tsv.py`).
+First we extract a list of Americans with `extract_list_of_americans.sh`, we store a JSON with selected values per property by running `infer_categories.py`, and then we create the final TSV with `prepare_crowd_data.py` (an initial version of this script without the postprocessing can be found in `other/create_americans_tsv.py`).

 5. Finally, we prepared the data for NIL clustering in the GV domain with `create_gv_people_tsv.py`.